AdaCore/xmlada/docs/sax.rst

   If the user is looking for a specific entry, there is no point in loading the whole file in memory and then traversing the resulting tree.
-The memory usage increases very fast with the size of the file, and this might even be unfeasible for a 35 megabytes file.
+The memory usage increases very fast with the size of the file, and this might even be infeasible for a 35 megabytes file.

 * Simple XML files